-A well-being policy should cover both physical and mental health, and:
+A wellbeing policy should cover both physical and mental health.
+It should:

 An organisation’s approach to well-being should treat people as individuals with varying needs and who require tailored support.
-Find out more in our factsheet on well-being at work.
+Find out more in our wellbeing at work factsheet.

 Due to fear of discrimination, or for other personal reasons, potential employees may disclose a mental health issue in their application or at the interview stage.
 The organisation should:

 - Make clear, at the recruitment stage, that it's willing to make adjustments for applicants and that this policy includes people with a mental health condition.